 - Enter the size of your pizza.
-When making pizza at home due to the size of the typical ovens, you can safely make pizzas from 1 inch to 16 inches.
+You can safely make pizzas from 1 inch to 16 inches when making pizza at home due to the size of the typical ovens.

-- The same goes for the ingredients, you can choose if you have the basic ingredients and if you have any additional ingredients you want to add you can include them in the cells where it says “OTHER”.
+- The same goes for the ingredients; you can choose if you have the basic ingredients, and if you want to add any additional ingredients, you can include them in the cells where it says “OTHER.”
 Another feature this checklist has is that it will automatically calculate the Baker’s Percentage for you.
-Just enter the weight of each ingredient and press the “Calculate” button and you will have all your percentages in seconds.
+Just enter the weight of each ingredient and press the “Calculate” button, and you will have all your percentages in seconds.

 Additional Tips to Add to Your Pizza Checklist and Make Homemade Pizza

 - Get creative with your toppings, and make the best combinations.
-Just add the name of the topping in the cell where it says “Enter Topping” and choose in the box if you have it.
+Just add the topping name in the cell where it says “Enter Topping” and choose in the box if you have it.
 Keep in mind that the toppings will add weight to your pizza.
 In some instances will also add moisture.
-For example, if you like mushrooms, know that if you add them raw they release a lot of moisture during the cooking process which might affect your end result.
-Sometimes is useful to pre-cook or saute your topping prior to adding them to your pizza.
+For example, if you like mushrooms, know that adding them raw releases a lot of moisture during cooking, which might affect your end result.
+It is sometimes useful to pre-cook or saute your topping before adding them to your pizza.

-- You have plenty of space to write your directions as well as any notes you may have.
-In the Directions box and the Notes box.
-The best of all is that once you finish entering all the applicable check boxes of your pizza checklist, all your settings, directions, and notes you can print your checklist.
-Take it with you to the market to get what you need or share it with your friends to show them your skills as a pizza pro.
+- You have plenty of space to write your directions and any notes you may have in the Directions box and the Notes box.
+The best of all is that once you finish entering all the applicable check boxes of your pizza checklist, all your settings, directions, and notes, you can print your checklist.
+Take it with you to the market to get what you need, or share it with your friends to show them your skills as a pizza pro.

 The Last Slice

 We hope this pizza checklist helps you get started making pizza at home.
 You will find how easy it is.